wp-plugins/amr-users/readme.txt

 == Description ==

-Displays cached lists of events, and/or notes, journal, freebusy information from one or more ical calendar (`.ics`) files.
-Offers a range of content, formats and styling options.
-Offer viewers option to add the calendars to their google calendar, or individual events.
-Try with your calendar before you download:
+Displays cached lists of upcoming events, and/or notes, journal, freebusy information from one or more ical calendar (`.ics`) files.
+Offers a range of defaults and customisation options.
+Including the possiblity of grouping events by month/week/day or many other for presentation and styling.
+Offers your viewers the option to add the events or the whole calendar to their calendars (google or other).
+Try the demo api with your icsfile before you download:
 [Demo site](http://anmari.com/testing/wp)

 == Version History ==